vollmerr/bpas-ui/README.md

 # BPAS UI

 [This project](https://github.com/vollmerr/bpas-ui) is for common react components used in BPAS projects.
-It uses [Create React App](https://github.com/facebookincubator/create-react-app) as its foundation, and is based off the California State Template for styling.
+It uses [Create React App](https://github.com/facebookincubator/create-react-app) as its foundation, and is based off the [California State Template for styling](http://beta.template.webtools.ca.gov/sample/).

-This is a work in progress.
-More instructions and components to come!

 ## Quick Start

+If adding to an exisiting project skip steps 1-3.

 1. Install create-react-app if not already installed